cocojumbo77/darwinquant.github.io/index.md

-## Darwin Quantitative Trading System
+## Darwin Algorithmic Trading System (DATS)

-The goal of DarwinSys is to provide a fully automatic trading platform for professional investors, and small asset manager to manage, execute and monitor their trading activities.
+The goal of DATS is to provide a fully automatic trading platform for professional investors, and small asset manager to manage, execute and monitor their trading activities.

 ### Trading Features
 1. Integrating various trading APIs and connecting multiple brokage accounts: